 Keys Gate Charter School (the "School"), a Department of The Florida Charter Educational Foundation, Inc. and a component unit of the School Board of Miami-Dade County, Florida, was established in October 2000 as a public charter school for students from kindergarten to eighth grade in Miami-Dade County.
 The School is a Department of The Florida Charter Educational Foundation, Inc., a Florida nonprofit corporation.
-As of June 30, 2015, 2,253 students were enrolled in the School.
+There were 2,253 students enrolled for the 2015/2016 school year.

 The basic financial statements of the School, a Department of The Florida Charter Educational Foundation, Inc. and component unit of the School Board of Miami-Dade County, Florida, present only the balances, activity and disclosures related to the School.
-They do not purport to, and do not, present the financial position of The Florida Charter Educational Foundation, Inc. as of June 30, 2015, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present the financial position of The Florida Charter Educational Foundation, Inc. as of June 30, 2016, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.